A note on Fokker-Planck equations and graphons: Introduction, model and literature

 We work under the following assumptions.

-\begin{hypothesis} We assume that \begin{enumerate} \item (measurability) The map $[0,1] \ni x \mapsto \mu_0(x) \in \cP(\R)$ is measurable; \item (moment condition) $\bE[|\theta^x_0(0)|^2] < \infty$ for every $x \in [0,1]$. \end{enumerate} \end{hypothesis}
+\begin{hypothesis} We assume that $\bE \left[ \vert \theta^x_0(0) \vert^2 \right] < \infty$ \begin{enumerate} \item (measurability) The map $[0,1] \ni x \mapsto \mu_0(x) \in \cP(\bbR)$ is measurable; \item (moment condition) $\bE [ \vert \theta^x_0 (0) \vert ^2] < \infty$ for every $x \in [0,1]$. \end{enumerate} \end{hypothesis}

-\begin{rem} Measurability with respect to $x$ is somehow necessary since we are working with measurable functions $W$ on the unit interval $[0,1]$; we will explicitly use it in the following relation \eqref{d:rel}.
+\begin{rem} Measurability with respect to $x$ is necessary in order to work with graphons and to integrate the marginal laws $\mu(x)$ with respect to $x\in[0,1]$.

-The finite second moment condition is related to the use of the 2-Wasserstein distance between probability measures (see the Section \ref{s:proof} and, in particular, \eqref{d:wass}).
-It is obviously possible to work with initial conditions with finite $p$-moment for every $p\geq 1$, and the choice $p=2$ is purely arbitrary. \end{rem}
+The finite second moment condition is related to the use of the 2-Wasserstein distance between probability measures (see the Sect.~\ref{s:proof} and, in particular, \eqref{d:wass}).
+The choice $p=2$ is purely arbitrary, it is obviously possible to work with initial conditions with finite $p$-moment for every $p\geq 1$. \end{rem}

-We stick to the one-dimensional setting, i.e., $\theta^x$ taking values in $\R$; however, all the proofs presented below are easily extendable to any finite dimension.
+We stick to the one-dimensional setting, i.e., $\theta^x$ taking values in $\bbR$; however, all the proofs presented below are easily extendable to any finite dimension.

 Existence and uniqueness for system \eqref{eq:theta} are known.

 \begin{proposition} Under the measurability assumption and the moment condition in Hypothesis \ref{hyp}, there exists a unique pathwise solution to system \eqref{eq:theta}.